dy/piezo/docs/r&d.md

     - not clear which fn argument can be an array, even from call signature `a(arr, b, c)` -> arg must be only one
   1.1 We reserve special types sequence eg. `(i32, i32)`

   2. with GC types can be solved as `(type $ptr (struct i32 i32)) (func (param (ref $ptr)))`
     - unknown when structs will be supported
+      ~ it's supported everywhere already
+    + standard way
+    + no memory burden
+    + returns JS arrays
+    - involves GC, which might be not good
+      - may complicate compilation to simpler embedded envs
+        - eg. not supported by wasm2c
+    - what do we need memory for then?

   3. funcref returning ptr and length upon call?~~
     + we anyways read length via operator
     + can store these variables anywhere, not just memory ~- not any js fn can be passed
-    + csn be stored in separate table
+    + can be stored in separate table
-    - requires memory variable to be exported...
-      ~ maybe unavoidable if user needs to import memory
+    - requires memory variable to be exported to get pointer at it ~ maybe unavoidable if user needs to import memory
-    - not sure if we can create infinite functions
+    - not sure if we can create functions in runtime
   4. can be fn getter/setter that writes or reads value of the array~~
     - not sure if we can create dynamic functions with local state...
   5. use `i64` to store both array pointer and length.